soundasleep/jevon.org/wiki/emberjs.md

 # [[Transient DS.Model Attributes in EmberJS]]
 # [[Listing the Attributes of an EmberJS DS.Model at Runtime]]
 # [[The Problems with Chai]]
+# <a href="http://stackoverflow.com/questions/14999745/emberjs-loading-screen-at-the-beginning">Adding an 'application loading' screen to an EmberJS application</a>
 # [[npm]], [[bower]], [[Handlebars]], [[Grunt]]

 ==How I learnt EmberJS and [[Coffeescript]] and [[Git]]==